 Palm cove is perfect for honeymooners, resort holiday lovers, those wanting a relaxing break.
 If you stay outside peak season (especially school holidays) it really is paradise.

-Pros: Good range of high end properties, compact dining and shopping strip, which means everything is just a couple of minutes away.
+Pros: Good range of high-end properties, compact dining and shopping strip, which means everything is just a couple of minutes away.

-Cons: Some people find Palm Cove too quiet, you really need a car if you are staying more than a few days if you would like to explore the area.
+Cons: Some people find Palm Cove too quiet, you really need a car if you are staying for more than a few days if you would like to explore the area.